Sineware/sineware/README.md

 ***ProLinux IS UNDER HEAVY DEVELOPMENT!
 IT IS NOT READY TO USE YET.***

+Clone the repository using `git clone --recurse-submodules https://github.com/Sineware/sineware.git` to ensure submodules are cloned.

 ---
 ### Building Sineware ProLinux
 The `make all` command will build ProLinux from scratch and output artifacts to the 'artifacts' folder.